eigerco/solana-spec/implementation-details.md

 > _Example_
 >
 > Take a look at the example from the beginning of this chapter.
-Node C would increase the score of A and B when it received the message `Ma`.
-The `num_upserts` would be also increased, but only once - when the `Ma` came from node A as this value does not changes when receiving duplicates.
+When node C receives the message `Ma`, it increases the scores of both node A and node B. The `num_upserts` value is also incremented, but only once, as it increases only when the original `Ma` message is received from node A and does not change upon receiving duplicates.
 >
->Let us say there is also a node G that sends `Ma` to C, but G sends the message after nodes A and B. In this case G score would remain unchanged.
+>Let's say there is also a node G that sends `Ma` to C, but G sends the message after nodes A and B. In this case, G's score would remain unchanged.
 The same would be for any other node sending `Ma` to C. Scores are only increased for the first two nodes that sent a message from a given origin.
 >
 >After receiving the `Ma` message, C would have three scores stored in RCE for the origin A: for both nodes A and B the score would be 1, for G it would be 0, and the `num_upserts` value would be 1.